 Hackney Library only has a few physical magazines and journals left in our holdings as most of our periodicals are digital at this point, but we still have policies regarding those few remaining physical periodicals.

 Magazines and journals may only be checked out by college faculty and staff.
 Any other removal of such material from the library will be considered as theft.
 Mutilation or the tearing out of pages from a magazine will also be considered as theft.
 When the library identifies a student as having stolen or mutilated a magazine or journal, they will be billed for the cost of a single issue of that periodical or if that cannot be determined, $10.00.
-Unpaid student bills of this nature will result in blocks on registration and transcripts.
+Unpaid student bills of this nature will result in blocks on transcripts.

 In relation to the use of library materials, property, equipment, furnishings, etc., members of the Barton community are bound by the Student Honor Code as stated in the Barton College Course Catalog.
 Behaviors covered by the Honor Code include but are not limited to the following: stealing or mutilating library materials, damaging or defacing library property, computers and other library equipment, etc.